thegenius/popcnt/README.md

     use popcnt instruction on x86-64 platform
     use generic software algorithm on other platforms

+##Header file only:
-##The only need put the popcnt.h in your project and include it!
+    you only need put the popcnt.h in your project and include it!

 ##API:
     size_t popcnt_u8 (uint8_t v);